sourcegraph/about/handbook/engineering/web/frontend-platform/index.md

 - Work is scheduled by adding a card to either the _Planned (product)_ or the _Planned (eng)_ column.
    - _Planned (product)_ is for work that directly contributes to product goals, and is refreshed and prioritized by the PM/EM.
    - _Planned (eng)_ is refreshed and prioritized by the engineers.
 This is the place for refactorings, developer experience improvements, etc.
-- Work should not be moved into either column until the design and engineering teams agree that it is ready for development.
+- Work should not be moved into either column until it is ready for development.
    - Anything that needs design input gets the `needs-design` label and goes in the _Needs input_ column.
 - When starting work, engineers pull cards from one of the _Planned_ columns and move it to the _In Progress_ column.
 The other columns are self-explanatory 🙂
 - We do not yet have work-in-progress (WIP) limits for the columns, but will consider that soon.